-John-Paul is Director, Strategic Consulting and Policy Research at PDCI.
+John-Paul is Director, Strategic Consulting at PDCI.
 He brings more than 25 years of experience working in the health and pharmaceutical sectors.
 Prior to joining PDCI, John-Paul was the Founder and Managing Director of Roubaix Strategies Inc.(RSI), where he built two negotiation development programs: Effective Negotiation Skills (directed to the pharmaceutical industry) and Negotiation Skills for Advocacy Professionals (directed to patient and disease organizations).
 Prior to launching RSI, he spent the better part of a decade in market access leadership roles, negotiating drug reimbursement agreements for innovative pharmaceuticals in Canada.
 John-Paul’s experience and knowledge in market access and negotiation strategy covers an extensive scope therapeutic and business areas, including strategic insights on how to obtain and maintain product reimbursement in both public and private markets.

 John-Paul has led successful reimbursement strategies and negotiated funding agreements for conventional and specialty care products across Canada.
 He has worked with companies on successful negotiation strategies for the reimbursement of more than 20 drug products (Drugs for Rare Diseases, Oncology and Biomarker Testing, Cardiovascular and Diabetes, Neuroscience, and Consumer Healthcare).